Trey Miguel: The Rascalz reunion (2023–2026)

 At Genesis on January 19, 2025, Wentz and Miguel failed to defeat TNA World Tag Team Champions The Hardys (Matt Hardy and Jeff Hardy) for the titles.
 Later that night, it was announced that Wentz and Miguel will face NXT Tag Team Champions Nathan Frazer and Axiom for the titles (which they were supposed to challenge for in October 2024) on the January 23 episode of Impact!, where they lost after Lee and his new allies Tyriek Igwe and Tyson Dupont interfered in the match.
 On the January 30 and February 6 episodes of Impact!, Wentz and Miguel ran out to save Ace Austin from Lee, Igwe and Dupont after Austin's matches against Lee and Dupont respectively.
 Despite their past differences, Austin joined The Rascalz in their feud against Lee.
 At Sacrifice on March 14, The Rascalz and Austin defeated Lee, Igwe and Dupont in a "Lucha Rules" six-man tag team match to end the feud.
 In July, TNA announced that Miguel was sidelined due to a hernia injury with no timeline for his return.
 On the September 12 episode of Impact!, Reed returned from injury and faced Wentz, Reed, and Jake Something in a four-way match won by Reed for a TNA X Division Championship at Victory Road.
 At Turning Point on November 14, The Rascalz reunited with the now reverted Dezmond Xavier to defeat The System (Brian Myers, Eddie Edwards, JDC, and Moose) in an eight-man tag team match.

+On January 13, 2026, it was reported that all four members of The Rascalz's contracts had expired and TNA elected not to opt-in, making them free agents.
+On January 14, 2026, it was reported that The Rascalz had signed with All Elite Wrestling (AEW).
+However, four days later, Miguel was released from AEW due to the resurfacing of antisemitic remarks he had made on Twitter in 2019 and homophobic remarks he had made on Facebook in 2020.
+He apologized for his comments and announced that he would be taking a hiatus from wrestling.
+Miguel later revealed that he considered quitting professional wrestling before TNA reached out to bring him back to the company.

+Singles competition (2026–present)

+On the January 22, 2026 episode of Impact!, Miguel returned to TNA as a participant in the Feast or Fired match, where he secured one of the four briefcases.
+It was also announced that Miguel had re-signed with TNA.
+The following week on Impact!, the briefcases were opened, and it was revealed that Miguel's contained the contract for a title shot at the TNA International Championship.
+Miguel would go to win the title from Channing "Stacks" Lorenzo at No Surrender on February 13.
+At Rebellion, Miguel lost the title to Mustafa Ali, ending his reign at 57 days and two weeks later, Miguel announced that he had suffered a broken patella.